Mexico › Isla Mujeres Best Places to Stay

-- Getting to Isla Mujeres from Cancun takes only 15 minutes on the Ultramar ferry.
-If coming from the Cancun Airport, take a pre-paid shuttle or taxi to Puerto Juárez terminal.
+- Getting to Isla Mujeres from Cancun takes only 25 minutes on the Ultramar ferry.
+If coming from the Cancun Airport, take a pre-paid shuttle or taxi to Puerto Juárez terminal (I’ve used Happy Shuttle and can recommend them.
+They also sell ferry tickets so you don’t have to queue at the terminal).
 Ferries depart from here every 30 minutes from 5:00 a.m. to 11:30 p.m.
-A round-trip ferry ticket costs 300 pesos per adult, about $16 USD.
 There are also three ferry terminals in the Hotel Zone, though ferries here operate on a limited schedule, running hourly-ish from around 9:00 a.m. until 8:30 p.m. depending on the terminal.
-Fares are higher at all of the Hotel Zone ports, with round-trip tickets at $19 USD per adult.
-Child tickets are 250 pesos (about $13 USD) from Puerto Juárez and $12 USD from the Hotel Zone ports.
+Fares are higher at all of the Hotel Zone ports.
 Children taller than 1.2 meters (3’11”) pay adult rates.
 Children under 1 year ride free.

-- Getting around Isla Mujeres: The most fun way to get around on Isla Mujeres is by golf cart.
+- Getting around Isla Mujeres: The easiest and most fun way to get around on Isla Mujeres is by golf cart.
 There are several golf cart rental shops directly across the street from the Ultramar terminal.
 Travelers staying in Sac Bajo or Punta Sur should consider renting a golf cart for the duration of their stay.
 For guests staying in Centro or Playa Norte, a golf cart is unnecessary for daily use; almost everything is within a 5 to 10-minute walk.
 Rent a cart for a day to do a circle island tour of the south end attractions like Garrafon Natural Reef Park, Tortugranja (the turtle farm!), and Ixchel Temple.
 Travelers staying in Mar Caribe or Bahia are 20 minutes walking distance from Centro and North Beach but a little too far to easily walk to the south end.
-A golf cart can be useful for daily travel, but for occasional trips, it is more cost-effective to take taxis.

 - Taxis on Isla Mujeres are all red sedans.
 The main taxi stand is next to the ferry terminal on the same side of the street.
 Taxis are not metered here.
 Instead, there is a list of fixed rates to various island destinations posted on the inside wall of the taxi stand.
-For example, the rate from the taxi stand in Centro to Punta Sur is 105 pesos, to Garrafon is 100 pesos, North Beach is 50 pesos.
 Always verify the rate before entering the taxi itself!
 Taxis can also be flagged down from the side of the road just about anywhere on the island.
 In this case, the taxis operate as rideshares and will pick up and drop off other passengers along the way.
-If using the taxi as a rideshare (versus calling ahead to hire a private taxi), rates are only 20 pesos per person to anywhere on the island.
+If using the taxi as a rideshare (versus calling ahead to hire a private taxi), rates are about 20 pesos per person to anywhere on the island.

 - Pay in pesos whenever possible.
 Many hotels, restaurants, and tour operators accept payment in U.S. dollars.
 However, travelers will almost always overpay if using dollars, as the exchange rate for tourists favors the peso.